Skip to main content

 As soon as he heard her door, Aniruddha sighed relieved and turned his lights back on.
 Then he tiptoed out to check the corridor before keeping his door open.

 Bondita was tired of reading history.
-Even though it was her favourite subject, working to please Thakuma all day had a toll on her.
+Even though it was her favourite subject, working to please Thakuma all day took a toll on her.
 She yawned.
 Blinking her eyes again, she walked up to the window.
 The sound of the Jalsa was faint from her room now.
 She sighed.
 She needed to finish the lessons.
-Suddenly she heard some commotions.
+Suddenly, she heard some commotion.
 Her window overlooked the servant quarters.
 She frowned.

 Nikhil was bothered by how the Jalsa was progressing.
 He was more bothered by how these lusty men drank and objectified women.
 He slipped out of there unnoticed and walked through the courtyard.
 His eyes stopped at a silhouette going out of the back door.